santiagocezar/gengir/README.md

 ## Building & Installing

+To build this project, you need to have installed the Rust toolchain, version 1.56.0 or newer.

 `git clone` this repository, and run `cargo build --release`.

 You can run the program once using `cargo run --release`, but if you use separate `venv`s for your projects, I'd recommend installing it user wide with `cargo install --path .`